jHiesel/randomAssIcons/readMe.txt

-I did not make any of thes Icons pls do look at the once that own the desing
+I did not make any of these icons.
+But i credited the makers of them